postmannen/steward/README.md

 ### Add Op option the remove messages from the queue on nodes

 If messages have been sent, and not picked up by a node it might make sense to have some method to clear messages on a node.
 This could either be done by message ID, and/or time duration.

-## Disclaimer

-All code in this repository are to be concidered not-production-ready, and the use is at your own responsibility and risk.
-The code are the attempt to concretize the idea of a purely async management system where the controlling unit is decoupled from the receiving unit, and that that we know the state of all the receiving units at all times.

-Also read the license file for further details.

-Expect the main branch to have breaking changes.
-If stability is needed, use the released packages, and read the release notes where changes will be explained.